robwilds/AlfrescoHylandTheme/README.md

 # Using the theme

 Now your custom theme will show up in the administration area in ACS. click the drop down and you will see Hyland Theme in the list.
-Select it and the branding including the login splashpage will change automatically.
+Select it and the branding including the login splashpage and logo and other styles will change automatically.

 ![image](https://github.com/user-attachments/assets/d3a1d8ff-43cc-4dce-a2c4-6be25fbe43fe)
 <img width="1057" alt="image" src="https://github.com/user-attachments/assets/e9542d8b-097e-4b92-8369-adfbffe1bde0" />